jorius/react-native-navigation/README.md

 ### Content

-It took me a while to understand the complexity of the react native navigation through different navigators, nested navigators and screen, so I hope here you can understand a lot better this subject from my experience.
+It took me a while to understand the complexity of the react native navigation through different navigators, nested navigators and screen, so I hope that by reading this post, you can understand a lot better this subject from my experience.

 ## What we're gonna do here is the following: